 - 1. Adhere to all federal, state, and local laws. - 2.
-Read, understand, and adhere to all University policies and procedures.

-- 3. Understand and follow all University procedures for the use of campus services such as printing, mailing, posting, facility reservations, financial services, etc. - 4.
+Read, understand, and adhere to all University policies and procedures. - 3.
+Understand and follow all University procedures for the use of campus services such as printing, mailing, posting, facility reservations, financial services, etc. - 4.
 Maintain an account in the Business Office through which funds may be deposited and withdrawn according to University procedures.
 The Office of Student Development may revoke privileges of those organizations in debt. - 5.
-Promote and foster the educational and developmental mission of the University and the Office of Student Development. - 6.
+Promote and foster the educational and developmental mission of the University and the Office of Student Development - 6.
 Respect the rights and privacy of other groups or individuals in pursuit of their plans, goals, and activities. - 7.
 Keep in mind the interests and needs of the total membership of the organization as well as the entire University community in all of its activities. - 8.
 Have a minimum of four active officers (a President and Treasurer and two other officers of the organization's choosing) in addition to a membership body.
 This is to ensure the organization's longevity, reduce officer burnout, and increase involvement and buy-in from the student body. - 9.
-A student may not hold an office in a student organization if he/she is on student conduct probation, academic probation or has been on academic warning for two or more consecutive semesters. - 10.
-Have regular meetings for their membership registered through the Facility Reservation and Event Authorization process. - 11.
+A student may not hold an executive board office in a student organization if he/she is on student conduct probation, academic probation or has been on academic warning for two or more consecutive semesters. - 10.
+Have regular meetings for their membership registered through the Facility Reservation and Event Authorization process - 11.
 Participate in official campus-wide events including, but not limited to, Welcome Week, Founders' Week, and the Organization Fair. - 12.
-Be responsible for themselves and their guests at all group functions and at University events in which the group participates. - 13.
-Have a full-time (includes participating adjuncts) faculty/staff advisor.
+Be responsible for themselves and their guests at all group functions and at University events in which the group participates.

+- 13. Have a full-time (includes participating adjuncts) faculty/staff advisor.
 Organizations must consult regularly with their advisor(s) and keep them informed of all relevant plans and activities.
 The advisor's signature is required on all requests for ASG funding, financial transactions and Facility Reservation and Event Authorizations. - 14.
 Pay all financial obligations in a timely manner from the organization's available funds. - 15.
 Have representation at Student Organization Orientations, organized through the Office of Student Development. - 16.
 Have representation at appropriate ASG meetings (i.e. Organization Allocation Committee Training). - 17.
-Meet with the Coordinator of Student Involvement and Leadership as appropriate.
+Have organization representation at meetings and trainings deemed mandatory by the Coordinator of Student Involvement and Leadership. - 18.
+Check and use appropriately the organization's official Woodbury student organization email account on a regular basis to ensure efficient and accurate communication.